pgroonga/pgroonga.github.io/news/index.md

 ### Fixes

-  * Fixed a bug that `timezone (without time zone)` value is stored as local time.
+  * Fixed a bug that `timestamp (without time zone)` value is stored as local time.

-    * You need to recreate PGroonga indexes that use `timezone (without time zone)` after you upgrade PGroonga.
+    * You need to recreate PGroonga indexes that use `timestamp (without time zone)` after you upgrade PGroonga.

   * Fixed a bug that `jsonb` WAL was broken since 2.0.2.